Richard Hope Simpson: The University of Minnesota Messenia Expedition

 In 1958, he joined William McDonald in what would become the University of Minnesota Messenia Expedition, surveying Mycenaean sites in Messenia.
-The approach of this survey, which came to be known as the 'Hope Simpson method' (though McDonald always claimed it as a joint decision, even to later critics), typified his later work: broad, extensive survey based on surface finds; a focus on site function as well as distribution; and the recording of information relevant to as many periods of history as possible.
+The approach of this survey, which came to be known as the "Hope Simpson method" (though McDonald always claimed it as a joint decision, even to later critics), typified his later work: broad, extensive survey based on surface finds; a focus on site function as well as distribution; and the recording of information relevant to as many periods of history as possible.
 By 1962, the expedition was formally constituted with a team of five: in addition to McDonald and Hope Simpson, three of McDonald's colleagues from the University of Minnesota: Jesse Fant, Herbert E. Wright and Fred Lukerman.
 From 1966 to 1968, owing to McDonald's illness, Hope Simpson served as field director of the project.

 The methods of the UMME were innovative in several ways.
 Firstly, they made extensive use of aerial photography, provided by the Hellenic Air Force during the summers, to identify promising sites for investigation, enabling them to cover far more ground than previous surveys.
-Secondly, with the assistance of John Chadwick of the University of Cambridge, they attempted to match the sites identified in their survey to the toponyms known from the Linear B archive of the so-called 'Palace of Nestor' at Pylos, excavated by Carl Blegen in 1939 but only made legible with Chadwick and Michael Ventris' decipherment of the Linear B script, completed in 1952–1953 and published in 1956.
-While this approach was later criticised for its propensity to miss smaller sites, particularly those whose location did not conform to expected patterns of settlement, it revealed over 200 habitation sites across an area of 3,500 km2, and has been described as 'a prodigious influence on the development of archaeology in Greece', opening the possibility for the first time of the study of Mycenaean geography.
+Secondly, with the assistance of John Chadwick of the University of Cambridge, they attempted to match the sites identified in their survey to the toponyms known from the Linear B archive of the so-called "Palace of Nestor"' at Pylos, excavated by Carl Blegen in 1939 but only made legible with Chadwick and Michael Ventris's decipherment of the Linear B script, completed in 1952–1953 and published in 1956.
+While this approach was later criticised for its propensity to miss smaller sites, particularly those whose location did not conform to expected patterns of settlement, it revealed over 200 habitation sites across an area of 3,500 km2, and has been described as "a prodigious influence on the development of archaeology in Greece", opening the possibility for the first time of the study of Mycenaean geography.

-During the UMME season of August 1966, Hope Simpson travelled to the marble quarries at Kypranion in Laconia, recovering samples which he used in collaboration with Reynold Higgins and S.E.
-Ellis to demonstrate that these were the source for the red and green marble used on the façade of the Treasury of Atreus at Mycenae.
+During the UMME season of August 1966, Hope Simpson travelled to the marble quarries at Kypranion in Laconia, recovering samples which he used in collaboration with Reynold Higgins and S. E. Ellis to demonstrate that these were the source for the red and green marble used on the façade of the Treasury of Atreus at Mycenae.